Last Updated: April 13, 2021

 Victoria

 - The city of Victoria is the capital of the British Columbia province.
-It is not only a lovely city with many historic landmarks, beautiful landscapes, pleasant locals, but it also houses some of the country's topmost universities.
+It is not only a lovely city with many historic landmarks, beautiful landscapes, and pleasant locals, but it also houses some of the country's topmost universities.

 - The University of Victoria, St. Michaels University School, Pearson College, Royal Roads Military College, and several other reputable Canadian institutions are all located in Victoria.